ezstoritve/m365-mail/README.md

     ...
 ]
 ```
+This entry configures the m365-mail transport and sets the required credentials and sender information.

-Then set up variables in an .env file to use data from Microsoft Azure App.
+Next, configure the following variables in your .env file to use the credentials from your Microsoft Azure App:

 ```dotenv
 MAIL_MAILER=m365-mail